felixpollet/LCAv/README.md

 🤝 Questions and contributions
 -------------------------
-Feel free to contact us if you have any question or suggestion, or if you wish to contribute with us on FAST-UAV!
+Feel free to contact us if you have any question or suggestion, or if you wish to contribute with us on LCAv!
 * Félix POLLET [felix.pollet@isae-supaero.fr](felix.pollet@isae-supaero.fr)
 * Scott DELBECQ [scott.delbecq@isae-supaero.fr](scott.delbecq@isae-supaero.fr)
 * Thomas PLANES [thomas.planes@isae-supaero.fr](thomas.planes@isae-supaero.fr)